linhuixiao/Awesome-Visual-Grounding/README.md

 # Introduction

-**we are the first survey in the past five years to systematically track and summarize the development of visual grounding over the last decade.** By extracting common technical details, this review encompasses the most representative work in each subtopic.
+**We are the first survey in the past five years to systematically track and summarize the development of visual grounding over the last decade.** By extracting common technical details, this review encompasses the most representative work in each subtopic.